Westfield Eastgardens

-Westfield Eastgardens is a large shopping centre in the suburb of Eastgardens in the South-Eastern Suburbs of Sydney.
+Westfield Eastgardens is a large shopping centre in the suburb of Eastgardens in the Eastern Suburbs of Sydney.

 Transport

-Westfield Eastgardens has bus connections to the Sydney CBD, South-Eastern Subrubs, Inner City and Inner West, as well as local surrounding suburbs.
-It is served by State Transit.
-The majority of its bus services are located inside the bus interchange on Bunnerong Road.
-There is no railway station at Eastgardens; the nearest station is located at Mascot.
+Westfield Eastgardens has bus connections to the Sydney CBD, Eastern Suburbs, as well as local surrounding suburbs.
+All services are operated by Transdev John Holland.
+Bus services operate from a bus interchange at the Bunnerong Road end of the shopping centre.

 Westfield Eastgardens also has multi level car park with 3,148 spaces.

 History

 Westfield Eastgardens was built on the site of the former Urban Transit Authority Pagewood bus depot.
 The depot closed in 1982 and was soon followed by the nearby Holden and WD & HO Wills factories.
-The closure of these two sites would result in job losses of around 1,000 people.
 In order to save jobs, the Government of New South Wales persuaded the Westfield Group to develop the site.
 The Government rezoned the site and added crown land in order to convince Westfield.
 In July 1982, three other commercial landlords whose own trade would be affected by the new shopping centre made a challenge to the Land & Environment Court.
 Following this the Government passed legislation that disallowed an appeal to be made to the Land & Environment Court.
 Significant public debate followed about the right of the New South Wales Government to overrule the legal process.